 Successful foster parents have two things in common: they have a desire to help children, and they can adapt to challenging circumstances.
 Most importantly, foster families are willing and able to provide a safe, stable, caring, inclusive and affirming home while children are separated from their families.

 If you are interested in learning more about becoming a resource for Alexandria children and teens, attend an upcoming information session.

-Due to COVID-19, all Information Sessions are being held virtually or by phone until further notice.
-Please contact Christine Levine at Christine.email@example.com to learn more about becoming a foster parent, also referred to as resource parent.
+Our next Virtual Information Session will be held on Thursday, March 14, 2024 at 6:30 pm.
+Please contact Nikki Jacks at email@example.com to RSVP and join us to learn more about becoming a foster parent, also referred to as resource parent.
 See the brochure on becoming a foster parent or call the Resource Home Recruiter at 703.746.5858 for more information.

 What is the role of a foster parent?